caiguanhao/baidu-maps-download/README.md

 Baidu Maps Download
 ===================

 Download Baidu Maps to one PNG image file.
+Points used here are not coordinates.
+You may use another BASH tool called [Baidu Maps Coordinates Utils](https://github.com/caiguanhao/baidu-maps-coord-utils) to convert coordinates to points.

 Usage
 -----